samiemostafavi/wireless-pr3d/measurements/README.md

 We are planning to use ExPECA testbed for these measurements.
 More conditions will be investigated and more samples are planned to collect.

+we need to create a service which is capable of
+1. Recording one-way/round-trip delays on UDP packets (irtt)
+2. Recording conditions from the network e.g. RSRP RSRQ from the router or other info from gNodeB
+3. Measuring maximum one-way throughput (iperf)

+Therefore, the service should always run iperf and irtt server

 # Access/Store Measurements